manwar/theweeklychallenge/content/blog/damian-corner.md

 type: post
 image: images/blog/damian-corner.jpg
 author: Mohammad S Anwar
-tags: ["Perl5", "Perl6"]
+tags: ["Perl6"]
 ---

 Damian Conway wrote a blog in the last week of **May 2019** and confessed that he has been quietly playing at home with **"Perl Weekly Challenge"**.
 With this started the regular blog by him picking weekly challenge and presenting his views.

-I didn't want to loose the track of all his great work, so I decided to put together his blog dealing with various challenges in one place.
+I didn't want to loose the track of all his great work, so I decided to put together all his blogs dealing with various challenges in one place.
 It would be a great read for anyone interested in the detailed analysis.

 ---
 ---